 Which states are hurting the most?
 Is it regional?

-Susan Bies, a former federal governor, was on CNBC October 2nd, 2008 talking about the one million home mortgages that will be foreclosed on in 2008.
-Many more were averted from foreclosure, but she noted that many wouldn’t be, and many people wouldn’t be able to stay in their home even if the mortgage were interest free.
+Susan Bies, a former federal governor, was on CNBC on October 2nd, 2008 talking about the one million home mortgages that will be foreclosed on in 2008.
+Many more were averted from foreclosure, but she noted that many wouldn’t be, and many people wouldn’t be able to stay in their home even if the mortgage were interest-free.

 The real estate correction is about over in 28 states, according to the housing index produced by the Office of Federal Housing Enterprise Oversight (OFHEO), mostly in the mid-section of the country, but in 22 states home prices will continue to fall somewhat, and that will likely continue to slow new car sales in those 22 states in 2009.

-The other states in order of turmoil in real estate is:
+The other states in order of turmoil in real estate are: